pmean/build-website/text/01/mdac.md

 output: html_document
 ---

-Here are excerpts from some emails posted to the SPSSX-L listserver on September 10-11
+This page is obsolete, but I am keeping it here for sentimental reasons.

-- 2000.
+Here are excerpts from some emails posted to the SPSSX-L listserver on September 10-11, 2000.
 These emails describe how to load special drivers for ODBC - especially the driver for Access 97.

 #### First message